Getting Started#

 print(f"Position error: {np.linalg.norm(final.translation() - target.translation()):.2e} m")

-This example used a single pose task with controlled convergence.
-To build more robust IK systems with regularization and limits, continue to Tasks and Limits.
+This example demonstrated a single pose task with controlled convergence.
+For more robust IK formulations incorporating regularization and limits, see Tasks and Limits.